 |

-We are not a special needs school but we offer extra support after assessing the learning needs.
+We are not a special needs school but we can evaluate if we are able to offer extra support upon accessing the student's learning profile.

 |